istio/istio.io/content/en/docs/tasks/security/health-check/index.md

 To complete this task, you can install Istio using one of the following paths:

-* To setup Istio, follow the [installation instructions](/docs/setup/install/kubernetes/#installation-steps) install Istio with the **strict mutual TLS mode** enabled.
+* Follow the [installation instructions](/docs/setup/install/kubernetes/#installation-steps) to install Istio.

 * Use [Helm](/docs/setup/install/helm/) to setup Istio and set the `global.mtls.enabled` flag to `true`.